lvgl/lvgl/docs/get-started/os/zephyr.rst

     uart$ lvgl monkey set <index> <inactive/active>

 This is useful for checking your application for memory leaks and other bugs.
-Speaking of memory leaks, you can also aquire stats of the memory used by LVGL
+Speaking of memory leaks, you can also acquire stats of the memory used by LVGL

 .. code:: shell